hashesDAO/docs/collections.md

 ### Hashes Art

-A small collection of Hashes collections art created using the collection factory and user interface.
+A small assortment of Hashes collections art created using the collection factory and user interface.

 ![Europa: Conamara Chaos](./images/europa.png)